-- 4.6.4 There is one possible Prehistoric site recorded on the HER within a 1km study area. - 4.6.5 A potential Iron Age enclosure (PRN 4445) was identified from aerial photography in the mid-20th century.
-However, it has not been possible to confirm its location since. - 4.6.6 There are no other prehistoric sites recorded within the 1km study area.
+- 4.6.4 There are two possible Prehistoric sites recorded on the HER within a 1km study area. - 4.6.5 A possible Bronze Age standing stone (PRN 3620) was recorded as having been destroyed within living memory, remaining as broken stones, in 1925. - 4.6.6 A potential Iron Age enclosure (PRN 4445) was identified from aerial photography in the mid-20th century.
+However, it has not been possible to confirm its location since. - 4.6.7 There are no other prehistoric sites recorded within the 1km study area.